Hyunk3l/hyunk3l.github.io/_posts/2017-09-26-using-mysql-with-spring-jdbc-template-few-steps.markdown

 layout: post
 title:  "Using MySQL with Spring Data in a few steps"
 img: posts/spring-mysql.png
-categories: java, programming, spring, spring-data, database, mysql
+categories: java, programming, spring, spring-jdbc, database, mysql
 ---
-After this big unsuccess of [this post about "Using Postgres with Spring Data in a few steps"](http://www.fabridinapoli.com/using-postgres-with-spring-data-few-steps/) I'm going to make another post but this time using MySQL.
+After this big unsuccess of [this post about "Using Postgres with Spring Jdbc Template in a few steps"](http://www.fabridinapoli.com/using-postgres-with-spring-jdbc-template-few-steps/) I'm going to make another post but this time using MySQL.
 Let's start!

 ## The docker-compose.yml file